 When Eagle was revived in the 1980s, it initially featured a number of fumetti-style photo strips, and “Doomlord” was the most popular of them all.
 Almost 40 years on, it’s still fondly remembered – but who played the characters who featured in the strip – and where might you find Doomlord’s mask today, if at all?

-Discussion online of “Doomlord” this week appeared to reveal the source of the popular character’s mask might have been Donald Post (14th March 1902 – 17th November 1979), dubbed by many as “The Godfather of Halloween”, who created and sold some of the first latex masks, but I can now report that is not the case.
+This feature was first published back in April 2020, when online discussion “Doomlord” appeared to reveal the source of the popular character’s mask might have been Donald Post (14th March 1902 – 17th November 1979), dubbed by many as “The Godfather of Halloween”, who created and sold some of the first latex masks, but it turned out that is not the case.

 For those unfamiliar, when Eagle relaunched in 1982, it arrived crammed with photo strips (fumetti), similar to the format of popular girl’s titles of the day such as Jackie, Characters were played by both professional actors such as Mike White, who played Doomlord and his human alter ego, Eric Plumrose (not to be confused with the American actor of the same name), and Mike Mungarvan (Doomlord’s nemesis, journalist Howard Harvey); alongside occasional cameos from Fleetway staff, including Group Editor Barrie Tomlinson, Starlord editor Kelvin Gosnell and 2000AD art editor Doug Church.
 They all, for example, feature on the cover of Eagle Issue Two, under threat from Doomlord himself.